summer-210/summer210-workspace/README.md

    - IntelliJ might tell you there are some warnings or errors here, and you should just commit anyway!
 5. If you open the _Git_ at the bottom of your screen, you should see this commit added to your chain of git commits.
 However, it has just been added to your local ``main`` branch, and needs to be pushed to your remote backup.
 6. Select the _Git_ menu along the top of your screen again and then choose "Push".
 7. A pop-up should appear that displays: "main -> backup : main", which means your latest local commit on the local main branch is going to be pushed to the main branch on the remote backup.
-If you see "main -> origin : main", just click where it says origin and select backup. **Important**: The first time you backup your work, you will need to select the drop down and press "Force Push".
-Otherwise, Hit the "Push" button.
+If you see "main -> origin : main", just click where it says origin and select backup.
+Hit the "Push" button.
 8. If you want to see your backed up work on Github, navigate to the following URL but replace `USERNAME` with your GitHub username:
    - `https://github.com/summer-210/comp210-workspace-USERNAME`
    - You can also verify it was pushed successfully by opening the _Git_ view along the bottom of your screen and verifying the latest commit appears on the local and remote branches.
 (The text next to the tag icons should say main & origin, next to the latest commit message)